Maybe I was just lucky. Oh no, not another Ayahuasca tale....

 Experiencing flow-state dancing

-At the end of one ceremony, I suddenly was transformed into a completely uninhibited free dancer, moving with the sounds of the drums that were played live.
-Later, several people spoke appreciatingly to me about what they had seen me do.
-I never lost this freedom of movement.
+At the end of one ceremony, I was suddenly transformed into a completely uninhibited free dancer, moving to the sounds of live drums.
+Later, several people spoke to me with appreciation about what they had seen.
+I never lost that freedom of movement, even though I had been shy and reserved before.

 I learned from this, that we use only a fraction of our creative potential.